Umid995/Bikeshare_project/README.md

 # Bikeshare_project
 # Data Exploration on Bikeshare Data
-In this project I did data exploration for Bike share company with python.
+In this project I did data exploration for Bike share system with python.
 Data is from three different cities(Chicago, New York City, and Washington) of United States.
 The program is answers the questions below

 • Most popular month